 How consumer behavior has changed digital experiences

 See the mutual relationship between consumer behavior and digital experiences in the age of digital transformation.

-We have all heard about it: digitalisation.
+We have all heard about it: digitalization.
 Everything goes digital, and customer behavior is transforming too.
-It is a fact that changing customer behaviour has made an enormous impact on digital experiences and digital projects, but how did this come to pass?
+It is a fact that changing customer behavioral patterns have made an enormous impact on digital experiences and digital projects, but how did this come to pass?

 Let’s take a trip down memory lane and examine the essential history.